bivex/bivex.copyright-notice-0.1.0/README.md

 - `copyright-notice.languages`: Languages that the extension will be activated for (default: all languages)
 - `copyright-notice.fileExtensions`: File extensions to which the copyright notice will be applied (e.g., ['.js', '.ts', '.py']).
 Use ['*'] for all files.
 - `copyright-notice.excludedFiles`: File patterns to exclude from copyright notices.
 Supports glob patterns.
 Defaults include common build/dependency folders like node_modules, .git, dist, build, etc.
+- `copyright-notice.allowedFolders`: Comma-separated list of folder paths where copyright notices can be applied.
+If empty, applies to all folders.
+Paths can be relative to workspace root or absolute (e.g., ['src', 'lib', 'app/components']).
+- `copyright-notice.template`: Copyright notice template.
+Use {year} for the current year, {timestamp} for creation time, and {updatetime} for last update time.

 ### Default Exclusions